in ME UK Rituximab Clinical Trial

 laboratory expertise in B cell immunology.
 This is the best possible team in the

-UK to carry out the trial and we are confident that we can make this happen
+UK to carry out this work and we are confident that we can make this happen

 All that remains to do is to